-Patterson Belknap – considered lawyers’ lawyers – is called upon when firms and individual attorneys need highly experienced counsel to handle their most significant and sensitive matters.
+Patterson Belknap attorneys are called upon when other premier law firms and individual attorneys need highly experienced counsel to handle their most significant and sensitive matters.

-Our practice is nationally recognized and the National Law Journal notes that our group is “a major player in defending law firms against complex liability claims”.
+Our Law Firm Defense practice is nationally recognized and the National Law Journal notes that our group is “a major player in defending law firms against complex liability claims.”
 We assist the nation's largest firms, as well as regional and local firms, in defending high-stakes, complex liability claims.

-The Firm has defended legal malpractice, conflict of interest, breach of fiduciary duty and fraud claims, represented lawyers in disciplinary proceedings, untangled disputes over partnership compensation, opposed disqualification motions, and represented firms facing non-party subpoenas.
+The Firm has successfully defended law firms and their partners in legal malpractice, conflict of interest, breach of fiduciary duty and fraud claims, represented lawyers in disciplinary proceedings, untangled disputes over partnership compensation, opposed disqualification motions, and represented firms facing non-party subpoenas.

 The Right Experience and Strengths